junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 "I used to believe in God and angels, can you believe that?"
 Jimmy shakes his hand.
 "I believed in Castiel.
 I didn't know they're like that."

-"No one knew they're such assholes until they all start doing crappy things.
-It's like the biggest scam in the universe, how many times you fell for scams?
+"No one knew they were such assholes until they all started doing crappy things.
+It's like the biggest scam in the universe; how many times have you fellen for scams?
 This might just be the biggest one.
 It's not like you *want* to do anything bad, right?"
 Charlie tries to comfort him, but it's doing very little help.
 "But that doesn't mean you have to give up believing things.
 I think."
 She bites hard on the last two words, amending.

 "In angels?"
 Jimmy swallows.